 The harsh environments in which these sensors operate include high temperatures and pressures (>500°C; up to 40 atm), corrosive atmospheres, and cyclic loading.
 These processes and environmental conditions must be monitored and balanced to ensure efficient low-emissions operations.
 This requirement becomes more complex in systems involving hybrid generation, including carbon management and energy storage.

 Sensors hardened against harsh conditions will address hydrogen embrittlement of steel and other materials used for containers and transport in future hybrid plants.
 The sensors will monitor material degradation, helping to optimize maintenance intervals.
 Hydrogen emissions will be monitored at each stage, including fueling, and fuel quality and usage monitoring will use advanced sensors and controls as well.

 NETL’s sensor development expertise helps to facilitate the design and production of new, cost-effective engineering prototypes that can one day be reproduced for wide distribution.
 NETL pushes technologies toward maturation so they can be taken by industry to commercialization.

 As part of an effort to improve reliability and decrease cost and emissions, NETL aggressively pursues a robust sensor development approach to create sensors that can operate in extreme conditions.
-The program develops solutions that are transferable to many other technologies in the Fossil Energy and Carbon Management R&D portfolio and across other energy sectors.
+The program develops solutions that are transferable to many other technologies in the Fossil Energy and Carbon Management (FECM) R&D portfolio and across other energy sectors.